instructor-ai/instructor/docs/blog/posts/validation-part1.md

     return v
 ```

-1. We're using the same `Validation` Pydantic class that we defined just slightly above to perform the validation
+1. The new parameter of `response_model` comes from `instructor.patch()` and does not exist in the original OpenAI SDK.
+This
+   allows us to pass in the `Pydantic` model that we want as a response.

 Now we can use this validator in the same way we used the `llm_validator` from `Instructor`.